 Does the Cimarron have interior hang loops for drying ?

-At the Apex there are some loops, however the method we prefer is a prusik knot on the pole for both drying heavy gear and attaching a nest.
-The prusik on a pole method provides better shelter canopy integrity
+The method we prefer is a prusik knot on the pole for both drying heavy gear and attaching a nest.
+The prusik on a pole method is strong and secure.

 Why doesn't the Cimarron have corner guy outs ?